 The following sections describe some of the general trends and issues that regional depository libraries currently face.
 While each issue is not necessarily experienced by all regional depositories, each one factors into a large number of regional depositories' environments.
 Although this document is intended to be a "sense of the regional depositories" statement, it does not necessarily reflect the views of any single regional depository librarian or their administration.
-However, as a group regional depositories must have the flexibility to develop services to meet new challenges and to provide expert help to selective depositories and the general public in finding and using government information.
+However, as a group regional depository librarians believe that the information environment is constantly changing, and regional depositories must have the flexibility to develop services to meet new challenges and to provide expert help to selective depositories and the general public in finding and using government information.